Vicinae

 Manifest

-The extension manifest is an extension of the regular package.json format found across most npm-managed Javascript projects.
+The extension manifest extends the regular package.json format found in npm-managed JavaScript projects.

-It contains information about the dependencies to install, but also about extension specific stuff, such as what commands the extension exports, with what preferences, with what arguments, etc...
+It contains information about dependencies, but also extension-specific fields such as what commands the extension exports, their preferences, arguments, etc.

 Anatomy of a manifest